-In 2012, the American College of Physicians, American College of Cardiology Foundation, American Heart Association, American Association for Thoracic Surgery, Preventive Cardiovascular Nurses Association and Society of Thoracic Surgeons published a clinical practice guideline on management of stable ischemic heart disease (IHD).
-The guidelines recommended that "chelation therapy should not be used with the intent of improving symptoms or reducing cardiovascular risk in patients with stable IHD.
-(Grade: strong recommendation; low-quality evidence)" However, citing the Trial to Assess Chelation Therapy, a 2014 focused update of this guideline included a revised recommendation on chelation therapy, stating that the "usefulness of chelation therapy is uncertain for reducing cardiovascular events in patients with stable IHD."
-The recommendation was upgraded from class III (no benefit) to class IIb (benefit \geq risk), and the level of evidence from C (only consensus expert opinion, case studies, or standard of care) to B (data from a single randomized trial or nonrandomized studies).
+In 2014, the ACC and AHA published a focused update of the guideline for the management of stable ischemic heart disease, in conjunction with the American Association for Thoracic Surgery, Preventative Cardiovascular Nurses Association, Society for Cardiovascular Angiography and Interventions, and the Society of Thoracic Surgeons.
+This update included a revised recommendation on chelation therapy stating that the "usefulness of chelation therapy is uncertain for reducing cardiovascular events in patients with stable IHD."
+Compared to the original publication of this guideline in 2012, the recommendation was upgraded from a class III (no benefit) to class IIb (benefit ≥ risk), and the level of evidence from C (only consensus expert opinion, case studies, or standard of care) to B (data from a single randomized trial or nonrandomized studies).